-Proposal 2: Approval of Proposed Amendment to the Certificate of Incorporation.
-The approval of the amendment to our Certificate of Incorporation requires the affirmative vote of at least sixty-six and two-thirds percent (66 2/3%) of the outstanding shares of common stock of the Company present in person or represented by proxy and entitled to vote on the proposal.
+Proposal 2: Approval of Reverse Stock Split Proposal.
+Pursuant to our Certificate, the reverse stock split proposal requires the affirmative vote of at a majority of the outstanding shares of common stock of the Company present in person or represented by proxy and entitled to vote on the proposal.

 Proposal 3: Ratification of CohnReznick's Appointment.
-The ratification of the appointment of CohnReznick as our independent registered public accounting firm for the 2021 fiscal year requires the affirmative vote of a majority of the votes cast by all stockholders present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
+The ratification of the appointment of CohnReznick as our independent registered public accounting firm for the 2022 fiscal year requires the affirmative vote of a majority of the votes cast by all stockholders present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
 If the selection of CohnReznick as our independent registered public accounting firm is not ratified, the Audit Committee of the Board may reconsider its selection.